Bubblyworld/jspm/examples/fresh-deno/README.md

 work at all.

 ## Running
-Using `deno task` the application is runnable.

 ```sh
 deno task start
 ```

-And a user can navigate to the `http://localhost:8000` link.
+Using this command, deno would start the server, and then a user can navigate to the `http://localhost:8000` link.

 ## Node packages
 JSPM is able to bring most of the Nodejs packages to environments like the Browser